-As of the close of 2023, we had booked a foreign exchange gain of S/ 4.7 million, compared to a foreign exchange gain of S/ 35.4 million for the same period the previous year, due mainly to the financial debt in U.S. dollars.
+By the ending of 2023, we had booked a foreign exchange gain of S/ 4.7 million, compared to a foreign exchange gain of S/ 35.4 million for the same period the previous year, due mainly to the financial debt in U.S. dollars.